smok-serwis/pojeb/README.md

 ## Usage

 * _sudo dojeb your-package.jeb_ - install a package
+* _sudo dojeb https://example.com/your-package.jeb_ - download a package and install it.
+Requires wget.
 * _sudo wyjeb your-package_ - uninstall a package
 * _przyjeb username@remotehost your-package.jeb_ - install a package on
   a remote machine.
 If pojeb is not there already, it will be transparently installed